Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 1. Once your virtual machine is created, manually upload the cgpu-onboarding-package that you downloaded from the release:
 - $privatekeypath = the path to your local private key
-- $cgpupackagepath = where you downloaded the onboarding package to
+- $cgpupackagepath = the location where you downloaded the onboarding package to (ex: "C:\Users\username\Downloads\cgpu-onboarding-package.tar.gz")
 - $adminusername = the username you set to log in
 - $vmip = the public IP address of your deployed virtual machine